jose-ambrosioo/network_design_and_implementation/README.md

 8. Task
-• Configuramos o hostname nos equipamentos com os seguintes comandos:
+• We configure the hostname on the equipment with the following commands:
 >en
 #conf t
 #hostname [nome do host]
-• Configuramos uma senha no modo EXEC como "class".
+• We set a password in EXEC mode to "class".
 #enable secret class
 #do wr
 #exit
-• Configure o seguinte banner de mensagem do dia: “Acesso não autorizado é expressamente proibido e será punido nos termos da lei".
+• Configure the following Message of the Day banner: “Unauthorized access is expressly prohibited and will be punished in accordance with the law.”
 #conf t
 #service password-encryption
-#banner motd # Acesso não autorizado é expressamente proibido e será punido nos #termos da lei#
+#banner motd # Unauthorized access is expressly prohibited and will be punished under the law#
 #end
-• Configure uma senha para as conexões de console.
+• Configure a password for console connections.
 #line console 0
 #password cisco senha
 #login
 #exit
-• Configure o log síncrono.
+• Configure synchronous logging.
 #loggin Synchronous
 #exit
-• Configure uma senha para as conexões vty.
+• Set a password for vty connections.
 #line vty 0 15
 #password cisco
 #login
-• Salve a configuração de execução na NVRAM.
+• Save the run configuration to NVRAM.
 #do wr
 #exit

-Etapa 3: Configurar interfaces
+Step 3: Configure interfaces
-ETHERNET -> nos PCs
+ETHERNET -> on PCs
-FASTETHERNET -> nos roteadores e switch
+FASTETHERNET -> on routers and switches
 #interface fa X/X
 #ip add x.x.x.x y.y.y.y
 #no shut down
-SERIAL -> nos roteadores e switch
+SERIAL -> on routers and switches
 #interface sx/x
 #ip address x.x.x.x y.y.y.y
 #no shutdown
-GIGABYTE -> nos roteadores e switch
+GIGABYTE -> on routers and switches
 #interface gi x/x/x
 #ip address x.x.x.x y.y.y.y
 #no shutdown

-• Defina clock rate como 128000 para as interfaces seriais DCE
+• Set clock rate to 128000 for DCE serial interfaces
 #Interface serial x/x/X
 #Clock rate 128000
-•Configurar Spanning Tree Protocol.
+• Configure Spanning Tree Protocol.
 #set spantree root 1
 #set spantree root 10
 #set spantree root 20
 #set spantree root 30
-•Configurar VLANs nos switches FILIAL B e FILIAL C
+• Configure VLANs on BRANCH B and BRANCH C switches
 #vlan 50
 #name gerenciamento
 #int vlan 50